Jukka Mallinen: Mallinen on Russia

-Mallinen studied in the Philological Faculty of Moscow State University during 1972–78.
+Mallinen studied in the Philological Faculty of Moscow State University during 1972–1978.
 He says that during that time his eyes were opened, when he made acquaintances with the literary underworld.
 He went to Moscow as a communist, but he returned to Finland as an anticommunist.
 Even in those years, "the Philological Faculty was full of dissidents, and people there read widely forbidden literature.
 A sturdy East German Erika typewriter could handle four sheets of paper, with carbon paper between the sheets: One could borrow a popular work for a night, if one delivered four copies of it to the lender.
-One could keep one copy,” Mallinen says.
+One could keep one copy", Mallinen says.
 Even during his student days, Mallinen smuggled forbidden literature from the Soviet Union to Finland.
 Later, when he worked for Finnish businesses, he translated e. g. the poems of Eduard Limonov.
 He was somewhat scared at the time, since if he had been found out, he could have lost his visa, and then he would have had to look for other employment.

 Mallinen has written on his views on Russia in his first book entitled Varastettua ilmaa (‘stolen air’, 2008).
 He is worried about the current state of affairs in Russia.
 He compares Vladimir Putin to Ivan the Terrible, and he sees parallels between Russia and Nazi Germany.
 The Russian regime wants to squash the civil rights.
 The regime represents "neo-barbarism", with a cult of power, hierarchical organization and the lack of rule of law.
 The nationalism promoted by the dominant culture wants to stifle multiculturalism, and it leads to stagnation and fossilization of culture.
 The Eastern Orthodox Church has allied itself with militarism and the current regime, and the nationalism is mixed with patriotism, racism and xenophobia.

 According to Mallinen, racist views are the mainstream in Russia.
 He says that the Russian mainstream represents Huntingtonian cultural racism, which does not classify people according to their colour of skin, but according to their values.
 The Finnish critics of Islam, such as represented by Timo Vihavainen and Jussi Halla-aho, have imported their ideas from Russia.

-According to Mallinen, in Russian history, Finnic peoples have been silenced.
+According to Mallinen, in Russian history, Finno-Ugric peoples have been silenced.

 Mallinen has quite a bleak view on Putin's Russia: the regime wants to recreate the Soviet regime:

 Mallinen considers the Finland-Russia Society a stooge of the Kremlin, transformed as such by Heikki Talvitie and Paula Lehtomäki.
 In the magazine of the society, Venäjän Aika, Mallinen has been likened to Johan Bäckman, and the dialogue between the two has been labeled "quarrels of village idiots".